 Regular quadrilateral grids have been generated in the domain $(x, y) \in [0, 0.125] \times [0, 10^{-4}]$, with $n \times n$ nodes, where n = 33, 65, 129, and 257, which will be referred to as Grid-SQ1, Grid-SQ2, Grid-SQ3, and Grid-SQ4, respectively.
 The grids have uniform but different spacings in x and y directions with the cell aspect ratio 1250.
 Mesh Reynolds numbers, based on the uniform vertical cell spacing h_y , are $Re_h = Re \times h_y = 3.12$, 1.56, 0.781, 0.391.
-See Figure 20(a) for the coarsest grid and the exact solution contours.
+See Figure 19(a) for the coarsest grid and the exact solution contours.
 For this problem, only the strong boundary condition is considered.
-For a comparison purpose, the conventional scheme, Alpha, is also tested for this problem.
-Figures 21, 22, and 23 show iterative convergence histories, the number of linear relaxations, and residual convergence versus CPU time, respectively.
-As expected from the one-dimensional analysis in Section III.B.2, Scheme-IQ(L_d) converges extremely slowly although the linear relaxation converges fast.
+For a comparison purpose, a conventional scheme defined by the upwind advection scheme and the alpha-damping diffusion scheme with $\alpha = 1$ [21,33], is also tested with the strong boundary condition for this problem.
+This conventional scheme is referred to as Alpha (see Table 1).
+Figures 20, 21, and 22 show iterative convergence histories, the number of linear relaxations, and residual convergence versus CPU time, respectively.
+As expected from the one-dimensional analysis in Section IV.B.2, Scheme-IQ(L_d) converges extremely slowly although the linear relaxation converges fast.
 We terminated the calculations for Scheme-IQ(L_d), and will not discuss its results any further below.
-On the other hand, Scheme-IQ(ψ) and Scheme-II(ψ) converge rapidly as shown in Figures 21(a)-21(d).
-However, the linear relaxation slows down on coarse grids in the case of Scheme-II(ψ) as predicted in Section III.B.3.
+On the other hand, Scheme-IQ(ψ) and Scheme-II(ψ) converge rapidly as shown in Figure 20.
+However, the linear relaxation slows down on coarse grids in the case of Scheme-II(ψ) as predicted in Section IV.B.3.
 The conventional scheme converges rapidly, but the linear relaxation slows down significantly for fine grids due to the stiffness of the second-order diffusion term.
-As a result, the hyperbolic schemes converge faster in CPU time than the conventional scheme for the finest grid as shown in Figure 23(d).
-Error convergence results are shown in Figures 24(a), 24(b), and 24(c) for u, $\partial_x u$, and $\partial_y u$, respectively.
+As a result, the hyperbolic schemes converge faster in CPU time than the conventional scheme for the finest grid as shown in Figure 22(d).
+Error convergence results are shown in Figures 23(a), 23(b), and 23(c) for u, $\partial_x u$, and $\partial_y u$, respectively.
 In the conventional scheme, the gradients are computed by a linear LSQ method.
-The results show that the hyperbolic schemes achieve second-order accuracy for all variables as expected.
-The conventional scheme also gives nearly second-order accuracy for all variables for this problem.
-Solutions and the normal gradients, which are relevant to the viscous stress in viscous simulations, along a vertical line at x = 0.0625 are plotted in Figures 25 and 26.
+The results show that the hyperbolic schemes achieve second-order accuracy for the solution and the gradients as expected.
+The conventional scheme also gives nearly second-order accuracy for the solution and the gradients for this problem.
+Solutions and the normal gradients, which are relevant to the viscous stress in viscous simulations, along a vertical line at x = 0.0625 are plotted in Figures 24 and 25.
 As expected from the one-dimensional analysis, Scheme-II(ψ) gives slightly more accurate solution profile than Scheme-IQ(ψ).
 Observe also that the conventional scheme is less accurate than the hyperbolic schemes in the prediction of the gradient near the bottom boundary at y = 0.
 The results confirm that Scheme-II(ψ) works, even with the strong boundary condition on regular quadrilateral grids, as long as Re_h is small enough.
 For irregular grids, however, Re_h is not clearly defined, and Scheme-II(ψ) fails even on highly refined grids as we discuss in the next section.
 VI.B.2.
 Irregular Triangular Grids.